 Open LYNX TameFlow again (see this article: Get Cards done with the LYNX TameFlow Taskboard or Cards View).

 Start Subtask A by moving it to the next column (in Progress).
-At the moment the card is started LYNX will update the initial (default) due date of 27 November.
+At the moment the card is started LYNX will update the initial (default) due date of 27 November (= scheduled stop date).

 Note that each card within a Workpackage gets the same initial and default due date, which is the scheduled stop date of the Workpackage when it was set to started (see above).